-GNOME, BUILD A LADDER

-"Oh, yes, your ladder.
+GNOME, BUILD A LADDER "Oh, yes, your ladder.
 Unfortunately, I have no lumber."

-GIVE THE LUMBER TO THE GNOME

-The gnome accepts the supply of lumber.
+GIVE THE LUMBER TO THE GNOME The gnome accepts the supply of lumber.

-GNOME, BUILD LADDER
+GNOME, BUILD LADDER "Darn it!

-"Darn it!
 I'm fresh out of nails."

-GIVE NAILS

-(to the gnome)
+GIVE NAILS (to the gnome)

 The gnome accepts the bunch of nails.

 GIVE THE LAMP TO THE GNOME

 The gnome attempts to build a beautiful set of kitchen cabinets out of the lamp.
 Finally, he gives up and hands it back to you.

-GNOME, BUILD LADDER The gnome grumbles but constructs a handsome wooden ladder.
-He admires his handiwork and hands you the ladder.

-PUT THE LADER THROUGH THE HOLE I don't know the word "lader."

-a small cardboard box > DROP ALL BUT THE LAMP alass jar: Dropped.

-small cardboard box: Dropped.

->LOOK Carpentry Shop
+>GNOME, BUILD LADDER

-You are in a room furnished with wooden shelves, cabinets, mantels and moldings, all gracefully carved out of fine wood.
-An array of precision tools adorn the walls.
-The only exit is south... unless you want to count the handsome wooden ladder leading through a hole in the roof.
-A carpenter gnome is sitting here, twiddling his thumbs.
+wooden ladder.
+He admires his handiwork and hands you the ladder. > PUT THE LADER THROUGH THE HOLE I don't know the word "lader." > PUT THE LADDER THROUGH THE HOLE The ladder is now resting against the rim of the hole. >UP You're carrying too much to climb a ladder. >1 You are carrying: a lamp (providing light) a alass jar The alass iar contains: a quantity of pomegranate juice a small cardboard box > DROP ALL BUT THE LAMP alass jar: Dropped. small cardboard box: Dropped. >100K Carpentry Shop You are in a room furnished with wooden shelves, cabinets, mantels and moldings, all gracefully carved out of fine wood.
+An array of precision tools adorns the walls.
+The only exit is south ... unless you want to count the handsome wooden ladder leading through a hole in the roof.
+A carpenter anome is sitting here, twiddling his thumbs.
 There is a glass jar here.
-The glass jar contains:

-a quantity of pomegranate juice There is a small cardboard box here.

->UP

-Monster's Lair

-This is the den of the dreaded Seven-Headed Snow Monster of Snurth.
+The alass iar contains: a quantity of pomegranate juice There is a small cardboard box here. >UP Monster's Lair This is the den of the dreaded Seven-Headed Snow Monster of Snurth.
 It is quite chilly in here, and ice covers the floor and walls.
-A ladder protrudes from a hole in the ground, and sunlight comes from the cave entrance to the east.
-The Snow Monster, bellowing loudly, blocks the eastern exit. > DOWN\SOUTH.TAKE DART GUN.WEST.UP
+A ladder protrudes from a hole in the around, and sunlight comes from the cave entrance to the east.
+The Snow Monster, bellowing loudly, blocks the eastern exit. > DOWN.SOUTH.TAKE DART GUN.WEST.UP Carpentry Shop A carpenter anome is sitting here, twiddling his thumbs.
+There is a alass iar here.
+The glass jar contains: a quantity of pomegranate juice There is a small cardboard box here.

-Carpentry Shop

-Carpenter gnome is sitting here, twiddling his thumbs.
-There is a glass jar chere.
-The glass jar contains: a quantity of pomearanate juice

-There is a small cardboard box here.
+The anome arumbles but constructs a handsome